oh2mp/esp32_ble2mqtt/README.md

 Every one should be connected with a eg. 1kΩ resistor.

 __TIP:__ connect an LDR to the cathode side of the LED.
-Then it will illuminate brighly in daylight but will be dimmed in dark.
+Then it will illuminate brighly in daylight but will be dimmed in the dark.

 ------